quasarframework/quasar-framework.org/source/guide/ssr-frequently-asked-questions.md

 The reason for all this is that in a client-only app, every user will be using a fresh instance of the app in their browser.
 For server-side rendering we want the same: each request should have a fresh, isolated app instance so that there is no cross-request state pollution.
 So Platform and Cookies need to be bound to each request separately.

 A good idea also is to read the [Writing Universal Code](/guide/ssr-writing-universal-code.html) documentation page.

+## LocalStorage and SessionStorage not working?
+When running the code on server-side, it can't work.
+Web Storage is a browser API only.